 (seasonal celebrations) spaced 45 days apart during a year.
 Followers and Wisdom, who is referred to as "Ahura Mazda".
 Zoroastrians believe that an individual has a choice between good and evil in life.
 The path for perfecting oneself is through good thought, good speech and good actions.
 Fire is sacred to the faith and it is always believe in angels, heaven and hell, God and Satan, an immortal soul and the last judgement.
-Priesthood is hereditary in Zoroastrianism, followers are initiated into the faith through the Navjote ceremony.
+Priesthood is hereditary in Zoroastrianism, and all religious ceremonies are led by priests.
+Both male and female followers are initiated into the faith through the Navjote ceremony.